 A seller refuses to complete the sale, and then opens an unpaid item case.

-If you paid for the item but didn't receive it, talk to the seller directly and contact the payment service you used to track the payment.
-For more tips on resolving the situation, find out what to do if you don't receive your item.
+If you paid for the item but didn't receive it, the eBay Money Back Guarantee can help.
+Learn more about what to do if you don't receive your item.